 Find out what you need to do when the landlord changes during a tenancy.

 Whenever the landlord changes, the bond record must be updated.
-The change is required even if the change in landlord is permanent or temporary.
+This applies whether the change is temporary or permanent.

 Examples where there’s a change of landlord include:

-The existing tenancy agreement will remain with the same terms and conditions.
-The tenant does not need to sign a new tenancy agreement.
+The existing tenancy agreement continues with the same terms and conditions.
+A new tenancy agreement is not required.

 If the property management company changes

-If the property owner uses a property management organisation (PMO), the PMO are considered the landlord.
+If the property owner uses a property management organisation (PMO), the PMO are considered the landlord for the tenancy.

 If the PMO changes, the current property manager must give the tenant written notice of the change.
 This notice must include: